Publisher: Namco (2005)

 Rating: Teen (alcohol reference, blood, violence)

-appreciation for 2D fighters, this package is an absolute steal!
+, this is an absolute steal.

 World Soccer Winning Eleven 6 International